Returning to Work

 - Find a trusted coworker to check in with if you are having a difficult time, need a break, or need to go home.

 - Start slowly and be honest with yourself about what you’re able to do.
-Some tasks may take you longer to complete, so break them into smaller tasks.
+Some tasks may take you longer to complete, so break them into smaller steps.

 - Try to pace yourself and prioritize your time.
 Make a daily or weekly list of things that need to be completed with deadlines.

-- Be aware of what it feels like when you’re overextending yourself.
+- Be aware of how it feels when you’re overextending yourself.
 Schedule small breaks throughout the day to help your body recharge.

 Don’t be discouraged if you are unable to return to work.
-This gives you time to focus on other things, like what your goals and priorities are now.
+This gives you time to focus on other things, such as your new goals and priorities.

 Resources